The Singapore Area Coordinator (SAC) welcomes you to Singapore, the U.S. Navy's gateway to Southeast Asia.

 Requirements specific to the installation

 Masks.
-Masks must be worn to enter or depart the installation.
-Mask wear is mandatory for all individuals over the age two while onboard the installation.
+Masks must be worn to enter and depart the installation.
+Mask wear is mandatory for all individuals over the age two (2) while onboard the installation.
 Masks with a valve are prohibited.
-There are limited exceptions to include when conducting strenuous exercise outdoors.
+There are limited exceptions to include when conducting strenuous exercise.

 Social distancing.
 All individuals will maintain 6 feet of distance.

 Post Office.
-2 (TWO) persons permitted at a time at the finance window and 2 (TWO) on the P.O.
+Five (5) persons permitted at a time at the finance window and five (5) on the P.O.
 Box package pickup side.
 All patrons must maintain social distancing.
 All patrons must sign in and out.

 Gym.
-The fleet gym is currently closed for recreational purposes in accordance with Singapore COVID-19 measures.
+The fleet gym is open with specific mitigations in place.
 Virtual exercise classes are also available.

 NEX/NFCU.
 A strict limit on number of patrons and enforcement of social distancing is in place at the NEX and NFCU.
 A hand sanitizing station is available at the entrance.